Materials Meet Needs of Millimeter-Wave 5G Small Cells

 Fifth Generation (5G) networks offer extensive wireless services with even faster data rates to come.
 Most of the systems have been based on signals below 6 GHz.
 Once network coverage has been achieved at higher, millimeter-wave (mmWave) frequencies of 24 GHz and higher, 5G networks will support multi-gigabit upload and download speeds.
 Distributed network coverage at those higher frequencies will require many small cells with printed-circuit boards (PCBs) capable of RF, microwave, mmWave, and high-speed-digital (HSD) operation.
 Those small cells will demand PCB materials with high performance and reliability through mmWave frequencies, and with characteristics well suited to the operating environments of both indoor and outdoor 5G small cells.

 Small cells in 5G networks are being designed for use at mmWave frequencies to take advantage of available frequency spectrum for wideband communications, including streaming video and fast data.
 By using mmWave spectrum and transmission bandwidths as wide as 2000 MHz, 5G small cells are being designed for upload speeds as fast as 10 Gb/s and download speeds to 20 Gb/s.
-But operating at those higher frequencies and bandwidths small cells will be much smaller than standard 5G cell sites or bae stations, with far fewer simultaneous users and providing much smaller coverage areas because of the short-wavelength signals that provide coverage at mmWave frequencies.
+But operating at those higher frequencies and bandwidths small cells will be much smaller than standard 5G cell sites or base stations, with far fewer simultaneous users and providing much smaller coverage areas because of the short-wavelength signals that provide coverage at mmWave frequencies.
 While base stations or macrocells may cover circular service areas several miles in circumference, dedicated small cells may be needed for each block of a city’s 5G service area.

 5G small cells will be constructed in three basic sizes for indoor and outdoor use: microcells, picocells, and nanocells.
 The largest of the three, microcells, may be in shoebox-sized enclosures on every street corner, mounted on lamp posts to give 5G service providers as much as one mile of indoor and outdoor coverage from about 2 W (+33 dBm) maximum transmit power at mmWave frequencies.
 Smaller and with about 0.25 W (+24 dBm) transmit power, picocells will provide short-range coverage (about 600 ft.) when mounted outdoors or indoors.
 The smallest of the small cells, a femtocell, is for indoor use only and typically for a single user.
 It transmits at about +20 dBm power for a maximum coverage range of about 30 ft.